coda/packs-sdk/docs/guides/advanced/two-way-sync.md

 [View Sample Code][samples_action_todoist]{ .md-button }

-### Dynamic schemas {: #dynamic-schemas}
+### Handling dynamic schemas {: #dynamic-schemas}

 Action formulas must declare the schema of the object they return, which presents a challenge when trying to update rows in sync tables that use the `getSchema` method to [dynamically generate their schemas][getSchema].
-It's possible to work around this incompatibility as long as there is a predictable `idProperty` for the dynamic schema.
+It's possible to work around this incompatibility however, as long as there is a predictable `idProperty` for the dynamic schema.

 Create a "base schema" for your action formula to use, which at a minimum includes an `idProperty` (and the corresponding property definition).
 Additionally, set the schema field [`includeUnknownProperties`][includeUnknownProperties] to true.
 This tells Coda not to strip out extra data in the response that doesn't match a defined property, allowing it to flow through to the sync table.